Emoncr/Bangladesh-Now/README.md

 ### Wellcome to my another application called **Bangladesh Now**

 #### About this application:
-📰Bangladesh Now is a full-stack news portal web app developed with modern technologies like Next.js 14, Prisma, and PostgreSQL Database.
+📰Bangladesh Now is a full-stack news portal web app developed with modern technologies like __Nextjs14__, __Prisma__, and __PostgreSQL__ Database.
 It offers various features such as news search, filtering, commenting 💬, authentication 🔓, forget password functionality, and more.
 The app aims to provide accurate and objective news to the audience across the country.

 #### 🌐 Visit the website: https://bangladesh-now.vercel.app/